 Know The Difference Between A Main Idea & A Supporting Detail

-Many of the questions on the SAT Writing Test require you to identify the main idea of a paragraph or passage, or provide a supporting detail for a main point.
-While the distinction between a main idea and a supporting detail is relatively straightforward, many students struggle with these questions.
+Many of the questions on the SAT Writing Test require you to identify the main idea of a paragraph or passage or provide a supporting detail for the main point.
+While the distinction between the main idea and a supporting detail is relatively straightforward, many students struggle with these questions.

-A main idea is the thesis of a paragraph or passage—it’s the point that the author is trying to prove.
+The main idea is the thesis of a paragraph or passage—it’s the point the author is trying to prove.
 The main idea will be repeatedly referenced, either directly or indirectly, throughout the course of the paragraph or passage.
 A supporting detail provides evidence or proof in support of the main idea, and is mentioned only once or twice.
-Recognizing this distinction will help you answer all those questions related to author purpose and building an argument.

-While the rules of grammar aren’t the most exciting thing in the world, they will help you immensely on the SAT Writing Test.
+While the rules of grammar aren’t the most exciting thing in the world, knowing them inside and out will help you immensely on the SAT Writing & Language test.

 Pay Close Attention To Detail

-Know the difference between things like ‘its’ and ‘it’s,’ or you will lose lots of points on the SAT Writing Test.
+Know the difference between words like ‘its’ and ‘it’s,’ or you will lose lots of points on the Writing test.

-So many of the questions on the SAT Writing Test come down to very minor details—where do commas go, for example, or what verb tense is most appropriate.
-To give perhaps the most extreme example, many of my students, no matter how many times I remind them, consistently get the difference between the words ‘its’ and ‘it’s’ wrong.
-‘Its’ is the possessive form of the pronoun it (for example, “The dog wagged its tail”), whereas ‘it’s’ is a contraction for the words ‘it is’ (as in, “It’s raining outside”).
+A bunch of questions on the Writing test come down to very minor details—for example, where do commas go, or what verb tense is most appropriate.
+To give perhaps the most salient example, many of my students, no matter how many times I remind them, consistently get the difference between the words ‘its’ and ‘it’s’ wrong.
+‘Its’ is the possessive form of the pronoun ‘it’ (for example, “The dog wagged its tail”), whereas ‘it’s’ is a contraction for the words ‘it is’ (as in, “It’s raining outside”).

-If you go too fast on the SAT Writing Test, you are going to miss many of these small distinctions, losing a lot of points in the process.
+If you go too fast on the Writing test, you’re going to miss many of these small distinctions, and lose a lot of points in the process.

-So, be sure to keep a deliberate pace and double-check that you’ve made the right choice before you bubble it in on your scantron sheet.
-To assuage your fears about time, I can tell you that most of my students have no trouble finishing the SAT Writing Test on time.
-Whereas the Reading and Math tests are rather time-sensitive, the Writing Test requires much less re-reading, and has relatively fewer two-step critical thinking questions, so it’s more generous time-wise.
+So, be sure to keep a deliberate pace, and double-check that you’ve made the right choice, before you bubble it in on your Scantron sheet.
+To assuage your fears about time, I can tell you that most of my students have no trouble finishing the Writing test on time.
+While the Reading and Math tests are rather time-sensitive, the Writing Test requires much less re-reading, and has relatively fewer two-step critical thinking questions, so it’s more doable time-wise.

-Hide Modifying Phrases To More Easily Spot Subject-Verb & Noun-pronoun Errors
+Hide Modifying Phrases To Easily Spot Subject-Verb & Noun-Pronoun Errors

-If you boil sentences down to their basic parts by hiding modifying phrases, it’s easier to notice grammatical mistakes.
+If you boil sentences down to their basic parts by hiding modifying phrases, it’ll be easier for you to notice grammatical mistakes.

-Many of the questions on the SAT Writing Test relate to subject-verb disagreement or noun-pronoun disagreement.
-For example, if I have a plural subject like ‘dogs,’ I need to use a plural verb like ‘run,’ rather than the singular verb ‘runs,’ in association with it.
-Or, if I use a singular noun like ‘my brother,’ I need to use a singular pronoun in association with it, like ‘his,’ rather than a plural pronoun, like ‘their.’
+Lots of questions on the Writing test relate to subject-verb disagreement or noun-pronoun disagreement.
+For example, if you have a plural subject, such as ‘dogs,’ you need to use a plural verb like ‘run,’ rather than the singular verb ‘runs,’ in association with it.
+Or, if you use a singular noun like ‘brother,’ you need to use a singular pronoun, such as ‘his,’ rather than a plural pronoun, like ‘their,’ in association with it.

-So, in order to avoid making a mistake like this, know that a simple trick is to obscure the modifying phrase with your finger, or draw a line through it with your pencil.
-Modifying phrases always follow the subject that they modify, and are preceded and succeeded by matching punctuation (usually commas, but sometimes dashes or parentheses.)
-Obscuring these phrases boils the sentence down to its bare parts (subject, verb), and makes it much easier to see mistakes.
-Look at my sentence without the modifier: “My sisters likes animals.”
-See?
-The problem is much easier to spot now.
+So, in order to avoid making mistakes like this, a simple trick is to block out the modifying phrase with your finger, or draw a line through it with your pencil.
+Modifying phrases always follow the subject that they modify, and are preceded and succeeded by matching punctuation marks (usually commas, but sometimes dashes or parentheses.)
+Hiding these phrases boils a sentence down to its bare parts (subject, verb), and makes it much easier to spot mistakes.

-Recognize situations when verb tense should shift, which are only when a time word or conditional word is used.
+Be aware of the two situations where verb tense should shift: only when a time word or a condition word is used.

-The SAT Writing Test will include questions that require you to spot errors in tense—when a sentence or paragraph has unnecessarily shifted into the past or future.
-In order to answer these questions correctly, know that, in general, whatever tense a piece of writing is written in—past, present, future, or any of their variations—it should stay in, except under two circumstances.
-Verb tense can shift if there is a time word, or a condition word, used.
-For example, if I am writing in the present tense, but then use the condition word ‘if,’ I have a reason to switch into the future tense.
-Or, if I use the time words ‘last Wednesday,’ I have a reason to shift into the past tense.
+The Writing test includes questions that require you to spot errors in verb tense—when the tense of sentence or paragraph has incorrectly shifted into the past or future.
+In order to answer these questions correctly, know that in general, whatever tense a piece of writing is written in—past, present, future, or any of their variations—it should stay in, except under two circumstances.

+The verb tense of a sentence or paragraph can shift if a time word, or a condition word, is used.
+For example, if I’m writing in the present tense, but then use the condition word ‘if,’ I have a reason to switch into the future tense.
+Or, if I use the time words ‘last Wednesday,’ I have a reason to shift into past tense.

-Look out for these words to help you determine whether a verb shift is appropriate.
+Look out for these two types of words to help you determine whether a shift in verb tense is appropriate.
 If not, you’ll want to select an answer choice that corrects the error.

 Look Out For, And Eliminate, Informal Language

-Eliminating informal language helps preserve the tone of passages and paragraphs.
+Eliminating informal language helps preserve the tone of paragraphs and passages.